AY2526S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

 **Extensions:**

 - 1a.
+User enters invalid index.
-Invalid index → System displays error.
+  - 1a1.
+System displays error.
+  - 1a2.
+User enters new data.
+  - Steps 1a1-1a2 are repeated until the data entered is correct.
+    Use case ends.
 - 1b.
+User enters an invalid subcommittee name
-Subcommittee not found → System displays error.
+  - 1a1.
+System displays error.
-- 1c.
-UI is display subcommittees → System display error and prompts user to change to members view
+  - 1a2.
+User enters new data.
+  - Steps 1a1-1a2 are repeated until the data entered is correct.
+-

 ---

 #### UC9: Unassign Member from Subcommittee

 **Preconditions:**

 - Member exists
 - Subcommittee exists
-- Member is in Subcommittee
+- Member is in a subcommittee
+- UI is displaying member list

 **MSS:**

 1. User enters command to unassign member from subcommittee.
 2. System unassigns member from subcommittee and displays success message.

    Use case ends.

 **Extensions:**

 - 1a.
 User enters invalid index.

   - 1a1.
 System displays error message.
   - 1a2.
 User enters new index.
   - Steps 1a1-1a2 are repeated until the data entered is correct.

     Use case ends.

 - 1b.
 Member is not in a Subcommittee.

   - 1b1.
 System displays error message.
   - 1b2.
 User enters new index.
   - Steps 1b1-1b2 are repeated until the data entered is correct.

     Use case ends.

 ---

 #### UC10: View all Members in Subcommittee